Complex Analysis of Askaryan Radiation: A Fully Analytic Model in the Time-Domain: On-Cone Field Equations

 \subsection{Verification of the Uncertainty Principle}

-Among the results of JCH+AC is the Gaussian width of the radiation in the Fourier domain: $\sigma_{\rm \nu}$, where $\nu$ represents the frequency.
-Generally speaking, the product of the width in the Fourier domain with the width in the time domain must be greater than or equal to some constant.
-Gaussian functions minimize this \textit{uncertainty principle}.
+As a check on the procedures used to perform the inverse Fourier transform that produces Equation \ref{eq:on_cone}, we verify below that the uncertainty principle holds, for $\Delta\theta \to 0$.
+JCH+AC provide the Gaussian width of the radiation in the Fourier domain: $\sigma_{\rm \nu}$, where $\nu$ represents the frequency in Hz.
+Generally speaking, Fourier transform pairs must obey $\sigma_\nu \sigma_t \geq 1/(2\pi)$.
 The following procedure is used to compute the width $\sigma_{\rm t}$ of the on-cone field.
-First, the branches corresponding to $t_{\rm r} < 0$ and $t_{\rm r} > 0$ are each treated as probability distribution functions, and normalized.
-Next the average positive and negative retarded times, $\bar{t}_{\rm r,+}$ and $\bar{t}_{\rm r,-}$, are computed:
+First, the $t_{\rm r} < 0$ and $t_{\rm r} > 0$ cases are each treated as probability distributions and normalized.
+Next, the average positive and negative retarded times, $\bar{t}_{\rm r,+}$ and $\bar{t}_{\rm r,-}$, are computed.
+Finally, subtracting the two averages yields $\sigma_{\rm t}$: